 I am very (very) pleased to post my translation of Targum Ruth.
 It can be found here and the opening comments and first verse are below.
 This is a first draft and the English needs smoothing, but I thought I would do a bit of “crowd sourcing.”
 Feel free to read it and comment.
-Short of access to Beattie’s edition (see below) if you have the Accordance Targum module 1 then you have the base text or, once it is back online, you may view the Aramaic of TgRuth at CAL.
+Short of access to Beattie’s edition (see below) if you have the Accordance Targum module ((This translation will be in the Accordance translation module in due time.)) then you have the base text or, once it is back online, you may view the Aramaic of TgRuth at CAL.

 This is a translation of Derek Beattie’s critical edition, Targum and Scripture: Studies in Aramaic Translations and Interpretations in Memory of Ernest G. Clarke, SAIS 2, ed.
 Paul V.M.
 Flesher (Leiden: Brill, 2002), pp. 231-90.
 The base text is Sassoon 282 (S), which dates to 1182, the oldest MS available.
-I am grateful to Dr. Beattie for being will to allow his critical edition to be in my forthcoming book as an appendix.2
+I am grateful to Dr. Beattie for being will to allow his critical edition to be in my forthcoming book as an appendix. ((The images of a TgRuth MS on this site are of Codex Solger MS 1-7.2° (Solger) and should not be confused with the base text used in the translation which is Sassoon.
+The Sassoon MS is in private hands and I have only a photocopy of a facsimile available and do not have permission to post the images.))

 This is a first pass and does not contain various notes that will be present in the final version.
 In most cases where words are found in and are not italicized they are missing in the MS but are necessary to represent the Hebrew vorlage (MT).
 In some cases, particularly in TgRuth 1:1, there are words or phrases which are not in S (and are part of an aggadic expansion) but are necessarily for the expansion to make sense.
 If you have any corrections or comments (or corrections, remember, this is a first pass) please contact the me at email@example.com.